 • Dimension objects contain information attributes about things like customers, products, employees, vendors, and suppliers.
 Dimensions are conformed, meaning they are consistently reused regardless of the business processes being analyzed.
 This leads to consistency in definitions and a scalable framework established with a resilient design.

 • Fact objects represent the detailed data-capture events of one or many business processes and events, or they exist as point-in-time snapshots of detailed measurements.
-Dimensions connected via a fabric of many fact tables that link everything together in a connected fabric.
+Dimensions are connected via a fabric of many fact tables that link everything together in a connected fabric.

 Like any data model, a conceptual model does not need to perfectly mirror the physical technical implementation of that model.
-Dimensional data modeling is a helpful activity because it helps organizations think in modular terms about how they operate their business, what are the connective dimensions between business processes, and understand how things relate to one another.
+Dimensional data modeling is a helpful activity because it helps organizations think in modular terms about how they operate their business, what the connective dimensions between business processes are, and understand how things relate to one another.
 Because of this, dimensional data modeling is a valuable design activity regardless of how you end up implementing a physical technical solution.

 How Do I Establish Requirements for Analytics?

-Data and analytics teams rarely establish their own requirements, but rather need to work with non-technical business users to understand the information required to make decisions operationally day-to-day and the data required to set strategic direction of the organization.
+Data and analytics teams rarely establish their own requirements, but rather need to work with non-technical business users to understand the information required to make decisions operationally day-to-day and the data required to set the strategic direction of the organization.

-We find that requests come to data teams in the form of report requests, raw data requests (i.e. can you integrate this new data source), or likely some combination of the two.
-Lawrence Corr in Agile Data Warehouse Design describes this phenomenon as the design bias of teams.
+We find that requests come to data teams in the form of report requests, raw data requests (i.e., can you integrate this new data source), or likely some combination of the two.
+Lawrence Corr, in Agile Data Warehouse Design, describes this phenomenon as the design bias of teams.

 Y and X axis graph illustrating dimensional data modeling with design and analysis.